 Recycler Publishing & Events Ltd (“The Recycler”), Wittas House, Avenue 4, Station Lane, Witney, OX28 4BH, United Kingdom.
-The Recycler is the data controller and determines and monitors how it will collect, use and disclose personal information in line with this Policy.
+Stefanie Unland, the managing director, is the data controller and determines and monitors how it will collect, use and disclose personal information in line with this Policy.

 We gather information about you when you provide it to us.
 For example, when you fill out our online forms, subscribe to one of our titles, respond to one of our promotions, enquire about our products and services or participate in a reader forum (which could be online through our websites or our apps), by telephone or in person, or on paper.
-If you telephone us or if we call you, the call may be recorded for quality, training and management purposes.
-We may also record customer enquiries via online chat for the same purposes.
+If you telephone us or if we call you, we will ask if the call may be recorded for quality, training and management purposes.
+We may also ask to record customer enquiries via online chat for the same purposes.

 Information from devices